What does it cost to hire a ghostwriter?

 A: This business was founded in 2002, so I hear from a lot of writers.
 Some find us because a fellow writer recommended us.
 A major consideration is the quality of the work.
 I want to see what they’ve done.
 Do they have command of the English language?
 Can they deliver grammatically correct work, on deadline?
 Can they collaborate with the client?
 I reject far more writers than I accept.

-Q: Are you an expert on this industry or genre?
+Q: Is the writer an expert on this industry or genre?

 Q: What if I’m not satisfied with your work?